webpack --env prod

 building for production |

-option captures timing information for each step of the compilation and includes this in the output.
+The --profile option captures timing information for each step of the compilation and includes this in the output.

 webpack --profile